Our clinicians conduct assessments in a range of areas to help young people and their families better understand their needs.

 Genevieve has experience working in government, not-for profit organisations, and private practice settings.
 She has experience working with children, adolescents, and adults within a broad range of concerns including anxiety and depression.

 Genevieve's down to earth, non-judgemental, and friendly approach allows her clients to feel comfortable and supported throughout therapy.
-She has experience and interest in working with women who are impacted by mental health difficulties within the perinatal period, and with those who have experienced trauma in their life.
-Genevieve also enjoys working with adolescents and understands that this can be a particularly difficult time of life to navigate.
+She has experience and interest in working adolescents and young adults, as she understands that this can be a particularly difficult time of life to navigate.
+She uses a neuroaffirming approach in providing support to children and adolescents with neurodivergence including autism spectrum disorder (ASD) and attention deficit disorder (ADHD).
+In addition to therapy, she offers psychoeducational assessments to explore and diagnose learning disorders, ADHD, giftedness, and intellectual disability.

 She primarily uses Cognitive Behavioural Therapy with clients, however tailors therapy to the individual and draws from several therapeutic approaches in her practice.
 She aims to provide all clients with a safe space to explore their mental health and build upon their wellbeing.